psyray/nmap-viewer/README.md

 - Sort hosts by hostname, IP address, or number of open ports
 - Export results to PDF
 - Responsive design for various screen sizes
+- Update scan results with additional XML files
+- Expand/collapse all hosts and ports simultaneously
+- Expand/collapse individual hosts and their ports
+- Copy Nmap commands for individual hosts or all hosts
+- View detailed port information and scripts output
+- Toggle between OR and AND filter modes
+- Reset all applied filters with a single click
+- Drag and drop functionality for XML file upload
+- Sidebar with quick access to all detected services
+- Automatic scrolling to selected service

 ## Installation